topranks/wmf-clab/README.md

 WMF routers commonly have connections to layer-2 switches, typically with multiple 802.1q sub-interfaces on each link connecting to a different Vlan on the switch.
 Many of these are configured as OSPF 'passive' interfaces, or have BGP configured on them to servers (such as load-balancers).

 To model L2 switches containerlab nodes are added of kind 'linux', set to run a standard Debian-based container image.
 Each of these has a vlan-aware bridge added to them by the startup script, called 'br0'.
 All link interfaces terminating on these nodes are bound to the br0 device, and set to either 'access' or 'trunk' mode with the correct Vlan's allowed on each.
-This effectively connects nodes at layer-2 similar to our L2 switches, but using Linux bridge to do so.
+This effectively connects nodes at layer-2 similar to our legacy switches, but using Linux bridge.

-Sub-interfaces on ports connecting to these bridges, within the crpd containers, are also created by the start script.
-Containerlab does not provide a mechanism to add these itself.
-The addresses for these sub-ints are added by the start script during deploy.
+Sub-interfaces on ports connecting to these bridges, within the crpd containers, are also created by the start script, as containerlab does not support creating vlan-based interfaces directly.

 ## Running the script for the first time

-Most typically I run the lab in a Debian VM on my system, to keep it all isolated.
+Most typically I run the lab in a Debian VM on my system, to keep everything isolated.
 It should be possible to run on any Linux system with Python3 and docker, however.
 It is advised to run on a system with minimum 8GB RAM, and preferably 12GB+, to allow the more than 50 virtual nodes run comfortably.
 4 vCPUs is reccomended but it should work with 2 or less.

 The clab binary and start script need to be run as root to create containers and network devices.
-When running in a VM I tend to execute all the below from a root shell to keep things simple.
+When running in a VM I tend to do all operations from a root shell to make it simple.

 ### Install Dependencies